 Birds and death are so omnipresent, it’s no wonder that superstition and a body of lore have grown around them.
-In many cultures throughout history, birds have seen as symbols of divine inspiration – the death of a bird, on the other hand, don’t seem to have any intrinsic positive meaning.
+In many cultures throughout history, birds have been seen as symbols of divine inspiration – the death of a bird, on the other hand, doesn’t seem to have any intrinsic positive meaning.
 However, you don’t have to be a clairvoyant to understand the meaning of a dead pigeon you find on your porch.
-This post tries to shine some light on dead bird omen.

 Any omen is a phenomenon that is believed to foretell the future, often signifying the advent of change.
 If you’ve seen a dead bird in the road, or perhaps accidentally hit a bird, it may feel like a bad sign.
 And running into a dead animal is never a pleasant experience anyway.
 Hence some people get nervous when they encounter a dead bird, seeing it as an omen for something negative to happen in the near future.

 Others say that seeing dead birds actually is a good sign, showing you that an end to turmoil or pain is coming.
 A dead bird doesn’t necessarily portend physical death, but metaphorical death.
 Perhaps you’re going through the heartache of a break-up.
 Perhaps you are struggling to find a job.
 This dead bird marks the end of your search and struggle.
 A new beginning is just around the corner.
 More specifically, it symbolizes the end of something and the start of something else.

 In tarot, for instance, the death card is not a bad card, in fact, the death card is the end of something that no longer serves you.
 It can represent a shift towards doing something new, maybe even your life’s purpose.
 The dead card is kindly warning you that a change is taking place.